 Whenever public health officials push for restrictions on buying junk food with food stamps, their efforts are downplayed because it’s “too costly and complicated and wouldn’t change eating habits.”

-As an aside, I agree the corporate food industry and government carry much of the blame for America’s health problems.
+As an aside, I agree that corporate food industry and government carry much of the blame for America’s health problems.
 Corporate concerns are only for profit and they have lots of money to back their cause.
 They regularly infiltrate their lobbyists into the very agencies that are supposed to protect us.
 Like the top reps from the beverage industry who dined with Governor Jerry Brown before he signed California’s 12-year ban on soda tax.
 Or Kailee Tkacz, a former lobbyist for the Snack Food Association and the Corn Refiners Association, who now serves as an adviser for the USDA.
 The only healthy we have here is corporate.

 But if we’re going to play the blame game, maybe we at the consumer level should also take responsibility.
 If we go back to the excuses listed above—”my rights,” or “I’m smart enough to feed my own family,” or “too costly,” blah, blah, blah—it’s obvious we’re fighting a rather self-centered, losing battle.
 Maybe our food choices haven’t been so good.
 Maybe we need to educate ourselves on healthy eating.
 Maybe we need to be willing to spend more on our diet.